 - Completely silent.
 0 dB - passively cooled.
 No moving parts.

 - Small: 16.8 cm X 15.7 cm

 - Very high throughput - 1 Gbit on pfSense, OpenWRT and IPFire.

 - CPU has built-in encryption support (AES-NI), allowing for high VPN throughput.

-- 16GB SSD (use router configurator to change to larger size)
+- 16GB SSD (use router configurator to change to a larger size)

 - Chassis designed for this board

 - No artificial add-ons required to make your system fully functional